NarrativeXL: A Large-scale Dataset For Long-Term Memory Models: Methodology

 \subsection{Data preparation}

 Raw books were downloaded from Project Gutenberg, with the boilerplate license information removed using a script.
-After that, we manually inspected each book, to remove 1) books that do not have an overarching narrative, such as short story collections, diaries, memoirs, published letters of prominent figures, and so on 2) Author names, titles, table of contents, dedication, preface, addendum, glossary, translator's notes and similar non-narrative information, 3) Duplicate books.
-When a given work has more than one volume, Project Gutenberg often lists them separately as individual works and then as a single unified composition.
-Keeping both versions of such books would have lead to various dataset contamination issues.

-Overall, the goal of this stage was to leave only books that contain a single connected narrative, while also removing irrelevant information.
+After that, we manually inspected each book, to remove 1) books that do not have an overarching narrative, such as short story collections, diaries, memoirs, published letters of prominent figures, and so on 2) author names, titles, table of contents, dedication, preface, addendum, glossary, translator's notes, and similar non-narrative information, 3) duplicate books.
+When a given work has more than one volume, Project Gutenberg often has duplicate entries, storing both individual volumes and the same volumes merged into a single file.
+Keeping both versions of such books would have led to various dataset contamination issues.
+Overall, the goal of this stage was to select books that contain a single connected narrative and to remove irrelevant/contaminating information.